5 Two Parameters

 height 353 0.96 161.88 20.19 83.6 156.8 166 174.5 200.4 ▁▁▁▇▂

 Interesting!
 There are 353 missing values of height in our subset of data.
 Just using glimpse() does not show us that.
 Let’s filter out the NA’s using drop_na().
 This will delete the rows in which the value of any variable is missing.
-Because we want to examine height in men (not boys, nor females), let’s limit our data to only include adult males.
+To make the statistical inference a bit more interesting, we will just use 50 observations from the data.
+Of course, in a real problem, we would use all the data we have.

 Let’s plot this data using geom_histogram().